 4.01- EL professional Development- Crete Teachers received on-going professional development on effective implementation of the English Learner Master Plan and high-leverage strategies for addressing the language needs of English Learners.
-Included as part of our EL programming, Global Education Solutions is dedicated to El instruction; they trained all the teachers during summer PD and Ms. Pesina was doing EL intervention for the school year.
+Included as part of our EL programming, Global Education Solutions is dedicated to EL instruction; they trained all the teachers during summer PD.

 4.02- ELD Curriculum- Teachers used ELD-embedded curriculum in core subjects and students worked in ELD specific curriculum.
-Additionally we had a teacher dedicated to doing EL intervention for the students most in need of support.